mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter8.md

     <b>Exercise</b>: View Blob Metadata with Storage Explorer
 </h4>

 Start Storage Explorer.
-Find your storage account you've bene working with and expand the list of blob containers underneath it.
+Find your storage account you've been working with and expand the list of blob containers underneath it.
 Then click the container named *profile-pics*.

 Right-click an image in the "profile-pics" container and select *Properties* from the context menu.